SRK02 & Simpson Reserve, Sunapee NH

 After crossing Stagecoach Road we were reminded that we were heading into wetlands by immediately sinking our boot into mud on the trail.
 We can provide some reassurance however that on our fall visit after some rains, the mud was only a very occasional feature of this route.
 Most of this trail is under tree cover - some dense and some light - but the grassy and reedy wetlands around Red Water Creek and the beaver pond provide a sunny respite.
 Keep your footfalls light if you want to catch glimpses of the wildlife that visits these wetlands.
 Although this recommended part of SRK ends at Hells Corner Road the trail continues across the road and into Webb Forest Preserve for a further couple of miles should you want to extend your hike.

 The picturesque lake town of Sunapee sits around a sheltered lake harbor from where you can embark on a sightseeing cruise of the lake, rent a kayak, or just admire the views with an ice cream in hand.
-The Sugar River also begins here, flowing for 27 miles into the Connecticut River on the New Hampshire-Vermont state border - we're big fans of the Sugar River Rail Trail by the way.
+The Sugar River also begins here, flowing for 27 miles into the Connecticut River on the New Hampshire-Vermont state border - we're big fans of the Sugar River Rail Trail by the way which is linked at the bottom of this article.
 Between the harbor and the marked trailhead you'll also find the Sunapee River Covered Bridge and a short waterfall.

 Sunapee Harbor offers a museum, restaurant, ice cream and lake cruises.